COVID-19 – what you need to know

-In continuing to prioritise the wellbeing of our students and staff, EIT is closely monitoring information provided by the New Zealand Ministry of Health and other official channels about the coronavirus illness in China.
+In continuing to prioritise the wellbeing of our students and staff, EIT is closely monitoring information provided by the New Zealand Ministry of Health and other official channels about the COVID-19.

 You may have questions that could be answered by our Frequently Asked Questions.